softprops/porteurbars/README.md

 ## assumptions

-Porteurbars templates follow a two simple conventions.
+Porteurbars templates follow two simple conventions.

 1) Porteurbars follows the [12-factor philosophy](http://12factor.net/config) for how to configure your templates.
 Porteurbars assumes a file at the root of a directory called `default.env`, containing